SkyYap/StakeBridge/README.md

 # Stake Bridge

-Your gateway to bridge tha gap of staked assets across chains! </br>
+Your gateway to bridge the gap of staked assets across chains! </br>
 Seamlessly transfer your staked tokens to emerging chains like Mantle and Taiko! </br>
 The process is as follows: </br>